navanvliet/navanvliet/book/Education/PhD/GS/Transferable_skills.md

 ```{dropdown} Story about scientific integrity: Schön scandal
 The Schön scandal involved physicist Jan Hendrik Schön, who was found to have fabricated data in numerous high-profile scientific papers between 2000 and 2002.
 His fraudulent research, which claimed major breakthroughs in nanotechnology, was published in top journals but later retracted after investigations revealed repeated data manipulation.
 This case is a key example in scientific integrity courses, illustrating the importance of honesty, reproducibility, and ethical responsibility in research.
 It underscores how misconduct can damage scientific progress and erode public trust in science.
 ```

+## T3.G15 | Mental Fitness Intervention Program
+This course consisted of four one-hour sessions.
+The course is designed to support PhD candidates in building resilience, motivation, and self-leadership.
+While I didn’t find the content particularly impactful or applicable to my personal challenges, the sessions did offer a welcome break from daily academic pressures.
+They provided a relaxed setting and an easy way to earn credits, even if the overall benefit to my mental fitness was limited.

+## T1.B4 | Popular Scientific Writing
+This course consisting of four 3-hour sessions with homework.
+It focused on how to communicate complex research in a clear and accessible way for non-specialist audiences.
+I took it because I often noticed that people lose track when I explain my research, and I wanted to improve how I present my work.

+Throughout the course, I learned the importance of choosing the right words for the target audience and how to make content more engaging.
+We discussed what makes writing interesting—such as new or unexpected information, rhythm, lively language, and a curious opening.
+I also learned a structured writing process: warm-up, sketch, write, and edit.
+The sessions included opportunities to collaborate and get feedback on our writing.

 ## T1.A6 | Voice Training
 Sound plays a significant role in how we experience the world, and this includes the sound of our own voice.
 During the voice training course, I learned how to use my voice more effectively—speaking with clarity, variation, and projection, similar to singing but still natural.
 This approach helps maintain vocal strength and reach, even in larger spaces, while supporting clearer and more persuasive communication.